 The Ethno-ornithology World Atlas (EWA) is a space where cultural knowledge about birds from different peoples in the world (stories, media, local names, translations and more) may be shared amongst small groups or with any viewer.
 Over time, as more people contribute to the cultural atlas, EWA will become a rich mosaic of cultural heritage centred around birds.

 The best way to learn how to use EWA is simply to start using it.
-However, we HIGHLY recommend watching the tutorial videos produced by Mukurtu, whose platform we use.
+If you would like to contribute material we HIGHLY recommend watching the tutorial videos produced by Mukurtu, whose platform we use.
 In particular, watch these to understand what EWA Communities and Protocols are and how to create them.
+To begin, plan to spend some time experimenting and learning the EWA platform.
+Once you learn the basics, we think you will find it to be a powerful means of sharing knowledge in responsible and responsive ways.

 After becoming familiar with the building blocks of Mukurtu sites, you have the option to apply to be a registered user and contributor to this site.
 To contribute material, you will need to be both a member of a Community AND a member of a Cultural (Sharing) Protocol.
 All new EWA registrants are automatically added to the Community called 'People + Birds Around the World', and the associated Protocol 'Open to All Abierto a Tod@s'.
 We suggest you begin there (note that EWA administrators reserve the right to unpublish entries that seem to be practice/ sandbox trials).
 Once you are a registered user contributing material to EWA, you'll need to think about: